Rebilly/rebilly-js-sdk/docs/reference/resources/custom-events.md

 Optionally provide a specific `id` to use, or let Rebilly generate one.

 !!! info "Custom Event Queue"
     When created, a new custom event will be queued for integration.
-This is a *temporary status* while Rebilly processes events.
+This is a *temporary state* while Rebilly processes events.
 Until the queue is cleared the custom event will not be available for `get` or `getAll` requests.

+    Use [customEvents.getScheduled][goto-getscheduled] to view the details of an event still in the queue.

 Supported `eventType` values: